Penance in the Catholic Church

-The Sacrament of Penance (also commonly called the Sacrament of Reconciliation or Confession) is one of the seven sacraments of the Catholic Church (known in Eastern Christianity as sacred mysteries), in which the faithful are absolved from sins committed after baptism and reconciled with the Christian community.
-During reconciliation mortal sins must be confessed and venial sins may be confessed for devotional reasons.
+The sacrament of penance (also commonly called the reconciliation or confession) is one of the seven sacraments of the Catholic Church (known in Eastern Christianity as sacred mysteries).
+Through this sacrament, the faithful are absolved of sins committed after baptism and reconciled with the Christian community.
+During reconciliation, mortal sins must be confessed and venial sins may be confessed for devotional reasons.
 According to the dogma and unchanging practice of the church, only those ordained as priests may grant absolution.

 Nature

 The church teaches, based on the Parable of the Prodigal Son, that confession is not a tribunal or criminal court, where one is condemned by God like a criminal, but a "wedding banquet hall, where the community celebrates Easter, Christ's victory over sin and death, in the joyful experience of his forgiving mercy."
 In confession, the church believes, God judges a person in the sense of bringing to light his or her sins, by granting the person the ability to confess his or her sins to the confessor, then grants the person repentance and, through the confessor, grants the person forgiveness.
 God's forgiveness restores the person to "the brightness of the white robe of baptism, a garment specifically required to participate in the [wedding] feast."